HarisBalaji/Ei-Coding_Exercises/README.md

 Use Case 4: Factory Pattern
 * Scenario: Notification System
-* Description: Implement a notification system that can send different types of notifications (e.g., Email, SMS, Push Notification) based on the input parameters.
+* Description: Implement a notification system that can send different types of notifications (e.g., Email, SMS Notification) based on the input parameters.
 The system should use a factory to instantiate the appropriate notification objects.

 ![Coding Exercises Overview - Brave 27-07-2024 15_23_44](https://github.com/user-attachments/assets/b437a7c7-4564-40ae-a491-2e78b86aa854)